backdrop-contrib/leaflet_widget/README.md

 additional ones provided by the Leaflet More Maps module needs more investigation.

-The API information of this module us outdated and very likely incorrect.
+The API information of this module is outdated and very likely incorrect.

 ## Requires